Transport in Iceland: Public transport

 Public transport in Iceland is based entirely on buses, as no railways or rapid transit systems exist.
 The largest bus system is in the Greater Reykjavík Area, operated by Strætó.
 Urban bus systems also operate in the towns of Akureyri, Akranes, Egilsstaðir and Reykjanesbær (Keflavík).

-Long distance bus network as of 2025.

 Strætó also manages long-distance buses around the country which are operated from the Mjódd terminal in Reykjavík.
 Most towns in Iceland are served by long-distance bus services and regional systems also operate in Árborg (Selfoss), the Westfjords and in North and East Iceland.
 Long-distance services are infrequent and mainly targeted towards schoolchildren, although some trunk routes are better served.
 All ferries, as described in the previous section, carry passengers.
 Many in Iceland consider domestic air travel a form of public transport.

 Automobile ownership in Iceland is high—the country has one of the highest rates in the world—with 779 cars per 1000 people (as of 2024), a figure similar to the United States.
 Throughout the latter half of the 20th century, government policy and investment was based on road transport, including in Reykjavík.
 As a result, Iceland is highly car-dependent and public transport systems in Iceland are relatively underdeveloped.
 Long-distance travel between towns in Iceland was previously dependent on air travel, due to terrain and underdeveloped road networks, as such long-distance buses never became very prevalent.

 A bus rapid transit system is planned for the Greater Reykjavík Area, called Borgarlína.
 Originally envisioned as a light rail system, the network will be composed of dedicated rights of way for buses and prioritised junctions.
 As of 2025, the first phase is due to open in 2031.